-20 RELATED PARTY TRANSACTIONS
+21 RELATED PARTY TRANSACTIONS

+Amedeo Management Limited ("Amedeo") has been appointed as the Group's Asset Manager and Agent (the agent is appointed to assist with the purchase of the aircraft, the arrangement of suitable equity and debt finance and the negotiation and documentation of the lease and financing contracts) respectively.

+The Group paid Amedeo:

-Doric GmbH ("Doric") and Doric Asset Finance GmbH & Co KG ("Doric KG") are the Group's Asset Manager and Agent (the agent is appointed to assist with the purchase of the Aircraft, the arrangement of suitable equity and debt finance and the negotiation and documentation of the lease and financing contracts) respectively.
-Doric received a fee as at the admission to trading on the SFS of the Ordinary Shares, equal to 0.6556 per cent of £463,371,795 being the aggregate value of the Ordinary Shares in the Company issued under the Ordinary Share placing together with the amounts of debt financing expected to be received by the Company (otherwise known as the "Initial Gross Proceeds of the Ordinary Shares").
-Doric also received a fee following the agreement by the Group of the principal contracts relating to the acquisition of the Third Asset equal to 0.3278 per cent of the Initial Gross proceeds of the Ordinary Shares.
-Under the Asset Management Agreement, the Company will pay Doric a management and advisory fee of £250,000 per annum per Asset (adjusted annually for inflation from 2013 onwards, at 2.25 per cent per annum), payable quarterly in arrears (the "Annual Fee"), save that Doric shall only become entitled to such Annual Fee in relation to each Asset following the acquisition of such Asset by the Company.
-The Annual Fee for each Asset shall be calculated from the date of acquisition of the Asset.
+a. a fee of 0.6532 per cent of £677,891,893 being the aggregate value of the Ordinary Shares in the Company issued under the Ordinary Share placing together with the amounts of debt financing received by the Company (otherwise known as the "Total Gross Proceeds");

+b. a fee of 0.25 per cent of the amounts of debt financing received.

+In addition, Amedeo shall receive, in consideration for providing services to the Group, a management and advisory fee of £135,000 per annum per Asset (adjusted annually for inflation from 2014 onwards at 2.5 per cent. per annum), payable quarterly in arrear, save that Amedeo shall only become entitled to such fee in relation to each Asset following the acquisition of such Asset by the Group and the fee for each Asset shall be calculated from the date of acquisition of that Asset.
-Under the remuneration terms of the Agency Agreement with Doric KG, the Company paid a fee to Doric KG of 0.95% of the aggregate amounts raised to purchase the fourth to seventh Aircraft acquired by the Group, plus 0.35% of the debt proceeds to acquire those Aircraft raised through The Enhanced Equipment Trust Certificate issue.

-Following the disposal of the first three Assets, Doric will be paid an initial interim amount ("Initial Interim Amount") as follows:
+Following the disposal of the first Asset, Amedeo will be paid an initial interim amount ("Initial Interim Amount") as follows:

-If the sale price realised for the first 3 Assets to be sold by the Group, net of costs and expenses (the "Interim Net Realised Value") is less than the "Relevant Proportion" (being 3/X, where X is the aggregate of: (i) the number of Assets the lessor has legal beneficial title to immediately following the third disposal of an Asset and (ii) the number of Assets sold immediately following the third disposal of an Asset) of the aggregate of (i) the Ordinary Share placing proceeds and (ii) proceeds of any further issue of shares (of any class) by the Company including the C Share Placing (the "Total Subscribed Equity"), Doric will not be entitled to an Initial Interim Amount;

-If the Interim Net Realised Value is between 100 per cent. (inclusive) and 150 per cent. (inclusive) of the Relevant Proportion of the Total Subscribed Equity, Doric will be entitled to an Initial Interim Amount of 2 per cent. of the sale price realised for the first 3 Assets ("Interim Realised Value");
+- i. if the sale price realised for first Asset to be sold by the Group, net of cost and expenses ("the Interim Net Realised Value") is less than the "Relevant Proportion" (being 1/X where X is the aggregate of (i) the number of Assets the lessor has legal beneficial title to immediately following the disposal of the Asset and (ii) the number of Assets sold immediately following the disposal of the Asset) of the aggregate of (i) the Ordinary Share placing proceeds and (ii) proceeds of any further issue of the shares by the Group (the "Total Subscribed Equity") Amedeo will not be entitled to an Initial Interim Amount; - ii. if the Interim Net Realised Value is between 100 per cent (inclusive) and 150 per cent (inclusive) of the Relevant Proportion of the Total Subscribed Equity, Amedeo will be entitled to an Initial Interim Amount of 2 per cent of the Interim Realised Value; - iii. if the Interim Net Realised Value is greater than 150 per cent of the Relevant Proportion of the Total Subscribed Equity, Amedeo will be entitled to an Initial Interim Amount of 3 per cent of the Interim Realised Value.